Everything You Need to Know About Parvo in Dogs

 How to Prevent Parvo in Dogs

 The best way to keep dogs safe is to make sure they are up-to-date on their vaccines.
 Puppies should be given the parvo vaccine (DHLPP) starting at six to eight weeks of age, then repeated every three weeks until the puppy is 16 weeks old.
-After that, booster vaccines are given every year.
+After that, the vet will give your dog booster vaccines every year.

 Other important points: Before they’re fully vaccinated, puppies should be kept away from areas that could potentially be contaminated with parvo, such as dog parks, pet stores, and groomers.
 Don’t allow them to play with other dogs unless those dogs have been fully vaccinated.